agmsmith/DBForHaiku/README.md

 files.
 Without your files, you can't do work.
 I am writing a Dropbox client for Haiku so that I'll be able to do more work from Haiku.

-The updater (Alex Smith, agmsmith on GitHub) says in 2017: I'm updating this since Dropbox would be useful for sharing audio files between Internet radio stations, as an alternative to FTP or HTTP.
+The updater (Alexander G. M. Smith, agmsmith on GitHub) says in 2017: I'm updating this since Dropbox would be useful for sharing audio files between Internet radio stations, as an alternative to FTP or HTTP.

 ## Current Behavior.